-Attention!
-When the clutch disc wears out, dust containing asbestos is formed, which is hazardous to your health.
-DO NOT remove dust with compressed air and DO NOT inhale it.
+Caution!
+When the clutch disc wears, dust containing asbestos is formed, which is hazardous to your health.
+DO NOT remove dust with compressed air or inhale it.
 DO NOT use gasoline or gasoline-based solvents to clean clutch components.
-Brake cleaner can be used to clean components.
-Wipe the clutch components with a clean cloth, then discard it in a covered container.
+Brake system cleaner can be used to clean the components.
+Wipe the clutch components with a clean cloth, then discard the cloth in a closed container.

-1. Turn out bolts of fastening of the working cylinder of coupling (see paragraph 4), but do not disconnect the piping from it.
-Take the cylinder aside and tie it with a piece of wire.
+1. Remove the clutch slave cylinder mounting bolts (see paragraph 4), but do not disconnect the pipeline from it.
+Move the cylinder to the side and tie it with a piece of wire.

 Caution: After disconnecting the slave cylinder, do not depress the clutch pedal.